ChrisDeFreitas/json-table-lite/README.md

 * SQLite can be used decentralized.
 * Don't often need to search deeper than one level anyway.

+## Faq
+* Why are there no features for handling multiple tables in one SQLite file?
+   * The idea behind this approach is storing a table of JSON data, not storing single values in relational tables.
+   * You can still handle relations between tables with Javascript just as easy (easier).
+   * SQLite seems to block subsequent queries while it is writing.
+By using a separate file for each table, writing tables is non-blocking for others.
+   * Keep It Simple, Stupid.

+## Todo
+* Count.
+* Operators.

 ## Example
 Clone source code from Github and run example.
 ```bash